Getting back into dating

 If you have children, you may feel worried about what they might think.
 But they could be more supportive than you expect.
 They may be able to offer you practical advice – for example, they may be more aware of potential dating scams than you are.
 It’s worth listening to their concerns and opinions but it’s your decision.

 My advice to anyone finding themselves on their own in later life is that your life is your own to enjoy.
 Keep focused on the positive aspects of having the freedom to live as you wish, and decide what’s most important to you and just do it!
 Keep fit, keep positive, and most important of all – keep enjoying!

 Ways to meet people

-If you’re ready to start dating but not sure where to start, just being more social can help you gain confidence.
+If you’re ready to start dating but not sure where to begin, just being more social can help you gain confidence.
 Look for activities that bring you into contact with other people, for example:

 - taking a course or joining a special interest group

 - asking your friends to introduce you to people

 - going to events in your local community, for example in libraries, community centres or places of worship